Jakemuzy/BMP-Rasterizer/Readme.md

-This Application comes with custom features fully implemented by myself, no outside libraries
+<h2>This Application comes with custom features fully implemented by myself, no outside libraries</h2>

 1.)
 Allows creation and modification of bmp files
 2.)
 Displays the bmp file updating every frame (WIP)